rochiecuevas/shared_accommodations/README.md

 df2 = round(df.groupby("District").mean(),2)
 ```

-The average rates for each year could then be plotted in a bar chart by district, and then saved.
+The average rates for each year were be plotted in a bar chart by district, and then saved.

 ```python
 # Plot annual average rate of Airbnb